Researchers identify two coronavirus types as China cases dwindle

 China’s health authorities are also studying setting up emergency reserves for medical resources and protective materials, Mao Qunan, an official at China’s National Health Commission said at the same briefing.

-The coronavirus outbreak had exposed the weakness of China’s emergency reserves, he said.

-Reporting by David Stanway, Sophie Yu, Muyu Xu, Se Young Lee, Engen Tham and Andrew Galbraith; Editing by Shri Navaratnam and Mike Collett-White
+Reporting by David Stanway, Sophie Yu, Muyu Xu, Se Young Lee, Engen Tham，Josh Horwitz and Andrew Galbraith; Editing by Shri Navaratnam, Mike Collett-White and Andrew Cawthorne